vishnusaipriya7/memory-efficient-cnn/README.md

-# Memory-Efficient CNN for Low-Resource Devices (Edge AI Optimization)
+#Spotmies.AI –  Memory-Efficient CNN for Low-Resource Devices (Edge AI Optimization)

 ## Overview
 This project implements a **memory-efficient Convolutional Neural Network (CNN)** designed specifically for **low-resource and edge devices**.
 The system focuses on reducing computational cost and memory footprint while maintaining reliable inference performance on CPU-only environments.